uidaholib/main-web-redesign_draft/content/giving/ways.md

 Cash gifts are always encouraged and the simplest way to make a gift to the University of Idaho Library.
 They can be directed to any area of your choice, and can be for outright expenditures, or added to an <a href="endowments.html">existing endowment</a>.

-<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2" target="_blank" rel="noopener">Make a Gift!</a>
+<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2" >Make a Gift!</a>

 ## Planned Giving